RobiNN1/PHP-UI-Kit/docs/components/button_group.md

 | class       | string          | ''        | Button class.                                                         |
 | btn_options | array           | []        | Button options, see [available button options](button.md).            |

-Note: All these options can be set via btn_options, but for convenience a couple of values it is possible to set directly.
+> All these options can be set via btn_options,
+> but for convenience a common options (title, value, link, type and class) is possible to set directly.

 $options (array) (Optional) Additional options.
 Default value: []